 - Bees, butterfly, and hummingbirds find this flower attractive.

-- It is used as ornaments worn around the head, to decorate tables, and printed on fabric.
+- Some cultures use it as ornaments worn around the head, to decorate tables, and printed on fabric.

 - The yellow hibiscus is the official state flower of Hawaii.
 Various species are also of national significance in other countries.

 How many of these fun facts did you know?
-What are some others you know that aren’t mentioned here?
-How many colors are you aware of?
+And, what are some others you know that aren’t mentioned here?
+Also, how many colors are you aware of?

 I would love to hear your own hibiscus story.

 “How many colors and varieties do they come in?”
 I asked my coworker as we strolled along the property.
 I had an hour lunch break to escape to this area of the 2200-acre property I hadn’t yet explored.

 I worked in the Resident Manager’s Office at the Great House which overlooked the villas scattered along the hillside.
 Lunch breaks usually meant going to the adjoining guest dining room or ordering from the beach restaurant.

 The main road separated the two–the elevated grounds of the Great House and villas and the lower beach complex including the extensive golf course.